Women's basketball grades: UCF

 Tennessee’s frontcourt didn’t contribute much on offense but was able to offer some defensive presence.

-Alexus Dye was a little quieter than she was in her debut, but still put up five points, eight rebounds and three steals.
+Alexus Dye was a little quieter than she was in her debut, but still put up 5 points, 8 rebounds and 3 steals.
 She wasn’t great shooting wise, going 2-12 on the game.

 Tamari Key was an efficient 2-4 for 4 points with 6 boards, a block and a steal.
 Key was once again limited in her minutes because of foul trouble.
 She played just 19 minutes because of a few quick fouls.

 Tess Darby got the start Friday and put up 8 points on a sloppy 3-10 shooting.
-She nailed 2 3-pointers on the game.
+She nailed 2 three-pointers on the game.

 Freshman Sara Puckett got some valuable minutes Friday, playing for 26 minutes of the game.
 In her time, she was 2-3 from the field for 8 points, going 1-2 from deep.
 She also pulled in 4 boards and recorded a block.